caltechlibrary/andor/docs/Workflow-Use-Cases.md

 permissions for the "review" queue.
 If we give "anonymous" "deposit" membership they can create objects that will be added to the "review" queue.
-They will not be in the "published" queue to until someone intervines they will be invisible to the public.
+They will not be in the "published" queue to until someone intervenes they will be invisible to the public.
 Remember since anonymous is a member of "public" they will be able to still read all published records.